 This is a step that most people skip.
 It’s also one I find very valuable.
 Keep in mind that most of the data you’re going to look at is boring and/or useless.
 In fact, when you first start analyzing your data streams, you may wonder what value any of it has.
 But you have to “walk the entire landscape” before you know what’s interesting to look at.
 As you become more familiar with the tools and the data, you’ll start to pick out the gems that can make a difference in your business.

 Next, don’t make the mistake of getting stuck using only one analytic tool.
-Instead, take the time to understand the limitations of each analytic tool you use.
+Instead, take the time to identify and understand the limitations of each analytic tool you use.
 When novice data analysts gain access to an incredibly comprehensive tool like Google Analytics, they begin to consider it to be omniscient.
 These novices become close minded, which leads to a mindset of, “If it’s not in Google Analytics, I can’t answer that question.”

 Here is an example I witnessed recently.
 Google Analytics doesn’t track profits on your orders; it only tracks revenue.
 However, profitability – by product, product line and overall – is one of the most important financial metrics of all.
 Otherwise, how do you know if you’re actually making money?
 The sales and revenue numbers might look good.
 But if the cost of making and selling the product exceeds the amount of revenue it brings in, your business is in trouble.